05802/05802.github.io/_posts/_2021-02-28-WeekAhead.md

 <br />

 * FRI MAR 05 0830 - BLS Employment Situation
-Consensus: Non farm emplyent change 185k vs. 49k
+Consensus: Non-farm employment change 185k vs. 49k

 ## QUESTIONS
 What does the MOVE index look like when 'zombie companies' lose access to credit?